-4.2.13 MINIMUM LIVING AREA
+4.2.12 MINIMUM LIVING AREA

 No one (1) family, two (2) family, or multiple family dwelling, shall be erected with less than four hundred and fifty (450) square feet of floor area devoted to living space per dwelling unit, exclusive of the area of any open porch or attached garage or similar space not suited or intended for occupancy as living quarters.
-The Board of Adjustment may waive the minimum living area requirements if evidence is presented to the Board of Adjustment that such waiver will not adversely affect the public interest or the character of the surrounding neighborhood.
-Such evidence shall be heard in the same manner as other variances, and adjoining property owners shall be notified in writing of the Board of Adjustment meeting when the requested will be heard.
+The Board of Adjustment may waive the minimum living area requirements if evidence is presented to the Board of Adjustment that such a waiver will not adversely affect the public interest or the character of the surrounding neighborhood.
+Such evidence shall be heard in the same manner as other variances, and adjoining property owners must be notified in writing of the Board of Adjustment meeting when the request will be heard.

-4.2.14 MOBILE HOME - REPLACEMENT OF EXISTING MOBILE HOMES
+4.2.13 MOBILE HOME - REPLACEMENT OF EXISTING MOBILE HOMES

 For the purposes of these land development regulations, the phrase existing mobile homes shall mean mobile homes which existed as of the effective date of adoption or amendment of these land development regulations.
-In those districts which do not permit the erection of new mobile homes but do permit existing mobile homes as a principle use, such existing mobile homes may be removed and replaced by another mobile home, provided:
+In those districts which do not permit the erection of new mobile homes but do permit existing mobile homes as a principal use, such existing mobile homes may be removed and replaced by another mobile home, provided:

-- 1. That a period or not greater than six (6) consecutive months elapses between the removal of one (1) mobile home and the erection of another mobile home; and - 2.
+- 1. That a period of not greater than six (6) consecutive months elapses between the removal of one (1) mobile home and the erection of another mobile home, such mobile home shall be installed in accordance with the provisions of Section 4.2.31; and - 2.
 Where a mobile home is removed and is not replaced for a period greater than six (6) consecutive months for any reason (except where governmental action impedes access to the premises), such mobile home shall not be replaced and any subsequent use shall conform to the regulations for the district in which the use is located.

-4.2.15 MOVING OF BUILDINGS AND STRUCTURES
+4.2.14 MOVING OF BUILDINGS AND STRUCTURES

-No building or structure shall be moved from one (1) lot to another lot, or moved to another location on the same lot, unless such building or structure shall thereafter conform to all of the applicable provisions of these land development regulations and to all other regulations and ordinances of the Town.
+No building or structure shall be moved from one (1) lot to another lot, or moved to another location on the same lot, unless such building or structure shall thereafter conform to all of the applicable provisions of these land development regulations and to all other regulations and ordinances of the City.

-4.2.16 OFFSTREET PARKING AND LOADING
+4.2.15 OFFSTREET PARKING AND LOADING

 It is the intent of these land development regulations that the public interest, welfare, and safety requires that buildings and uses erected after the effective date of these land development regulations shall be provided with adequate offstreet parking facilities (including in certain specified cases, offstreet parking facilities for the handicapped) for the use of occupants, employees, visitors, customers, or patrons.
 It is also the intent of these land development regulations that the public interest, welfare, and safety require that certain uses provide adequate offstreet loading facilities.
 Such offstreet parking and offstreet loading facilities shall be maintained and continued so long as the main use continues.
-(For definitions of "loading space, offstreet", "parking space, handicapped", and "parking space, offstreet", see Definitions, Section 2.1).
+(For definitions of "loading space, offstreet", "parking space, handicapped", and "parking space, offstreet", see Definitions, Section 2.1)